richorama/richorama.github.io/_posts/2025-10-27-copilot-researcher-wordle.md

     if any(pos in ['i'] for pos in w[:3]): if 'i' in w[:3]:
             continue
-    # E can't be at index3 or index4, and cannot be at index4/5; we treat E can't be at index3 or 4
+    # Apply position constraints for E and I based on Wordle feedback
     if len(w)<5: continue
     if w[3]=='e' or w[4]=='e':
         continue
-    # E must be at index0,1 or 2 but not 4 or 3. but row1 indicated E not at pos5 (index4) as yellow; row3 E not at pos1 (index0).
-So E cannot be at index0 or index3 or index4.
-Wait: row1 pos5 = index4 had E; flagged yellow; E not at index4; row3 pos1 = index0 flagged yellow; E not at index0.
-So E must be at index1 or index2.
-So incorporate that.
+    # E must be at index 1 or 2 based on yellow feedback positions
     if w[0]=='e' or w[4]=='e' or w[3]=='e':
         continue
     if w[1]!='e' and w[2]!='e':